Many businesses use ice melt or salt to keep the walkways safe.

 5-Make sure to dry the paws after cleaning them.

-Yes, the salts in “non-pet-safe” ice melts are potentially toxic.
-If your dog gets into the bucket and makes a snack out of it, you will end up at the emergency clinic.
+Yes, the salts in traditional, “non-pet-safe” ice melts are potentially toxic.
+If your dog gets into the bucket and eats cups of it, you will end up at the emergency clinic.
 But let’s keep perspective.
-Any casual contact followed by prompt cleaning is often sufficient to keep your dog safe.
+Any casual contact, followed by gentle paw cleaning if you’re worried, is often sufficient to keep your dog safe.
+(Here’s a secret – I’ve worked at many vet clinics who used traditional ice melt in the parking lot, and no one ever had problems.)